 SWICA rejects the idea that compulsory initial consultation centres should be prescribed by the state.
-Alternative insurance models, as chosen by more than 85% of people insured with SWICA, are attractive and assume the gatekeeping function.
+Alternative insurance models, as chosen by more than 86 percent of people insured with SWICA, are attractive and assume the gatekeeping function.
 This helps to keep costs down and reduce total healthcare costs.
 Incentives for voluntary models produce more sustainable results than coercion.
 As well as incentivising people to take personal responsibility, they also help to deliver higher-quality care and reduce costs.

 On 1 May 2020, SWICA announced that it would accede to the Tardoc (outpatient physician rate) and LOA V (pharmacy rate) rate schedules with effect from 1 January 2021.
 Previously, the Federal Council had considered the rate proposal submitted by FMH and curafutura to replace Tarmed as ineligible for approval, as curafutura and its affiliated health insurers (CSS, Helsana, Sanitas and KPT) only represent around 41% of insured persons in Switzerland.
 With SWICA, which represents around 10% of insured persons, there is now a majority of 51%.